 Residential learning communities offer dedicated space in Drexel residence halls for students to live and learn together throughout their first year.
-Information on applying to LeBow’s residential learning communities can be found here.
-Please note, the application process is a two part process.
-You must not only complete our LeBow application below, but also the housing application, which can be found here.
+LeBow’s residential learning community is known as the Business Living Learning Community (BLC).
+You must apply to become a member of the BLC through the University Housing application, which can be found here.

 Non-residential Learning Communities